phoddie/compileDataView/readme.md

 > **Note**: The `json` feature generates more code, so only enable it if you intend to use the capabilities it provides.
 >
 > **Note**: The initialization support works with unions, but serialization does not support unions.

+#### `bitfields`
+The `bitfields ` pragma controls whether bitfields are stored in the least or most significant unused bits.
+The default is `"lsb"` to store bitfields in the least significant unused bits.
+To store bitfields in the most significant unused bits instead, use `"msb"`.

 <a id="past-future"></a>
 ## Past and future